pinc000/pinc000.github.io/index.md

 #### Authentication

 The API uses HTTP Basic access authentication.
-Always use HTTPS to access the API.
+Always use HTTPS to access the API..

 You need to send HTTP Request header like this:
 ```